ljmatan/obfuscator/README.md

 - Symbols still refer to old names:

   - Ensure you run the tool on a **resolved AST** environment (the tool runs analyzer resolution internally for correctness).
-  - Inspect `mappings.json` (if generated) to confirm the mapping.
+  - Inspect `mappings.json` to confirm the mapping.
-  - Verify that constructor initializing formals, property accessors, or top-level getters are normalized to the underlying field/variable by the tool (see code comments).
+  - Verify that constructor initializing formals, property accessors, or top-level getters are normalized to the underlying field/variable by the tool.

 - Build or runtime errors after obfuscation: